Are Beard Transplants a Thing?

 For a facial hair transplant, just like it is done for a regular hair transplant, the donor hair is taken from the back of your head, where hair growth is thickest.
 For the recipient area, you are not limited to areas where you have experienced hair loss.
 You can have hair grafts inserted wherever you want, even in areas where you’ve never had any facial hair.
 A good transplant specialist will make sure to sprinkle in gray hairs into your beard as needed to make it look completely natural.

 As you might expect, the number of grafts needed for a beard transplant isn’t as high as that for a hair transplant.
 You can get by with 300-500 grafts for a mustache, 600-800 for a goatee, or 400-500 for a set of sideburns.
-A full beard brings you closer to the 2,000 grafts for an average hair transplant to the top of your heads.
+A full beard brings you closer to the 2,000 grafts for an average hair transplant on the top of your head.

 Once you’ve had a beard transplant, your facial hair will grow just like normal hair.
-And, one might add, it is perfectly safe to shave your newly acquired beard just like you normally would!
+And, one might add, it is perfectly safe to trim your newly acquired beard just like you normally would – just don’t shave close to the skin for the first few months.

 Risks From Beard Transplants